amangup/coding-bootcamp/lecture13/testing.md

 Here are some general practices that software companies do to reduce code defects.
 .
 - **KISS** (short for _Keep it Simple, Stupid_).
 One of the most important ways to reduce code defects is keeping your code as simple as possible.
-Finding simple solutions to problems is worth the extra effort to reduce mistakes in implementation.
+Finding simple solutions to problems is worth any extra effort as it helps to reduce the number of mistakes in the implementation.
 - **Write less code**.
 If there is no code, there are no defects :-).
-In my experience, programmers tend to solve for use cases that don't exist in reality, or in their attempt to make the program _future-proof_, introduce code that never actually gets used.
-Such practices makes the code have more defects even in the functionality that is needed right now.
+In my experience, programmers tend write more code than necessary - sometimes to solve for use cases that don't exist in reality, or in their attempt to make the program _future-proof_, introduce code that never actually gets used.
+Such practices will likely add more defects even in the functionality that is needed right now.
 - **Write good code**. _Good_ code is easily understandable, and follows principles that, when followed, reduce the chance of introducing an error.
+Many books are written to help programmers learn "good coding".
-- **Have good documentation**.
+- **Understand requirements and have good product documentation**.
 In many companies, the programmers are treated as just _coders_ who write code to execute someone else's will.
 In my experience, that frequently results in wrong implementations because the programmers are not clear on the purpose of the code they're writing.
 Having good documentation and spreading awareness of why we're doing the things the way we are doing helps immensely in reducing defects.
 I have seen companies lose millions of dollars and reputation due to bugs in code caused due to this reason.
 - **Write tests**.
-A test is code that checks whether your main code is running correctly.
+A _test_ is a program that checks whether your main code is running correctly.
 By writing tests, you can ensure that your code handles the use cases correctly.
 Even more importantly, tests ensure that when changes are made to the main code, the original functionality remains correctly implemented (otherwise, the tests would fail).
 In my work, the amount of time that goes into implementation of functionality is about _half_ the time I spend in writing tests for that implementation (and usually the lines of test code is more than the lines of code in the implementation as well).

 ## A unit test